home-assistant/home-assistant.io/source/getting-started/index.markdown

 </p></div>

 <div class='note'><p class='title'>Note on Luci</p><p class='content'>
-Before the Luci scanner can be used you have to install the luci RPC package on OpenWRT: `opkg install luci-mod-rpc`.
+Before the Luci scanner can be used you have to install the luci RPC package on OpenWRT: <code>opkg install luci-mod-rpc</code>.
 </p></div>

 Once tracking, the `device_tracker` component will maintain a file in your config dir called `known_devices.csv`.
 Edit this file to adjust which devices have to be tracked.
 Here you can also setup a url for each device to be used as the entity picture.